VincentBernet/CRUD_Web_Application/README.md

 ---

+## Contact / Currently Seeking for an intership in tech company
 - Don't hesitate to contact me on Github or on Linkedin, i'm currently seeking an intership around Paris for April 2021 :

 [![Linkedin](https://thelinkedinman.com/wp-content/uploads/2016/02/View-my-LinkedIn-profile-image-3-300x140.png)](https://www.linkedin.com/in/vincent-bernet-028a64193/)